mission-young/docker-project/python3-jupyter-root6-qt5-geant4/README.md

 `/private/tmp/com.apple.launchd.xIbRPiCrcx/org.macosforge.xquartz:0`
 Therefore, no need for setting `export DISPLAY=localhost:0.0` in `~/.bash_profile`

+### Downloading the image from `hub.docker.com` is toooooo slow, even failed.
+Later, I will reduced image.
+For now, you can use shadowsocks proxy.
+I will upload same image to `registry.cn-beijing.aliyuncs.com` soon, you can pull the image from it.

 ### How about Linux or Windows?
 Just on the way, Wait a moment.